digiscot/digiscot-website/pages/projects/homestart-majik.md

 ### Phase 3

-Increase awareness  & skills events

 Training in homes

+Increase awareness  & skills events - these are in place and the dates scheduled are

+16th November Cowal and Kintyre

+17th November Mid Argyll

+20th November  Bute

+20th November Islay and Jura

 ### Phase 4

 Develop and advertise

-Collate info for feedback
+Collate info for feedback - still aiming to have evaluations and feedback complete by mid- to end of December.

 ## Evaluation